Nadahosny68/OnlineBookStore/README.md

 * **User Profiles:** Users can select their name to see the books they have currently borrowed and their reservations.
 * **Admin Login:** A simple password-protected admin login in the sidebar.
 (More admin features can be implemented).

-## How to Run the App Locally

-1.  **Make sure you have Python installed.** You can download it from [https://www.python.org/downloads/](https://www.python.org/downloads/).

-2.  **Install the required libraries.** Open your terminal or command prompt and run:
-    ```bash
-    pip install streamlit
-    ```

-3.  **Save the Python code.** Save the provided Python script (e.g., `OnlineBookStore.py`) to a directory on your computer.

-4.  **Navigate to the directory.** In your terminal or command prompt, navigate to the directory where you saved the Python file.

-5.  **Run the Streamlit app.** Execute the following command:
-    ```bash
-    streamlit run OnlineBookStore.py
-    ```

-    This will automatically open the application in your web browser.

 ## How to Use the App